 Particularly in light of the importance of markups in recent macroeconomic discourse, one might ask whether the finding of high markups for heavily advertised differentiated products generalizes to the economy at large.
-In this direction, it is worth noting that many "commodity" products such as automotive parts, personal computers and their components, and many other producers' goods come in both branded and non-branded (OEM) versions, and that the price gap for those products is comparable to that for the supermarket goods we have studied.
+In this direction, it is worth noting that many "commodity" products such as automotive parts, personal computers and their components, and many other producers' goods come in both branded and nonbranded (OEM or Original Equipment Manufacturer) versions, and that the price gap for those products is comparable to that for the supermarket goods we have studied.
 This is also true for other consumer goods sold outside the supermarket industry, home and office supply products being one example.